What is FPGA?

-So, what FPGA is?
-According to Wikipedia “a field-programmable gate array (FPGA) is an integrated circuit designed to be configured by the customer or designer after manufacturing—hence “field-programmable”.”.
+So, what is FPGA?
+According to Wikipedia, “a field-programmable gate array (FPGA) is an integrated circuit designed to be configured by the customer or designer after manufacturing—hence “field-programmable”.”.

 The FPGA contains a whole lot of logic gates that can be configurable by customers in any way they like.
 It means that we can create our own integrated circuit on this chip.
-We can do a simple multiplexer from it, create a memory controller, microcontroller or a CPU.
+We can do a simple multiplexer from it and make a memory controller, microcontroller or CPU.
 We can even put the whole computer inside it!
 Amazing!

-The main FPGA characteristic is the amount of logic gates that it has.
+The main FPGA characteristic is the number of logic gates that it has.
 For instance, the most basic Altera Cyclone chip has about 5,000 gates.
 It’s a lot!
-For instance a CPU like Z80 or 6502 requires from 1,000 to 2,000 gates.
-The whole retro computer based on those CPUs will take 3,000 – 6,000 gates.
-Apart of the gates, FPGA normally has some memory in it (not much, usually around 50-100 kilobytes) and several PLLs.
+For example, a CPU like Z80 or 6502 requires 1,000 to 2,000 gates.
+The retro computer based on those CPUs will take 3,000 – 6,000 gates.
+Apart from the gates, FPGA typically has some memory (not much, usually around 50-100 kilobytes) and several PLLs.

 FPGAs are not expensive as well.
-A quite decent chip for most hobby projects costs $10-$20.
+A decent chip for most hobby projects costs $10-$20.

 A special language is used to program FPGA.
 The most popular ones are VHDL and Verilog.
-Each of them has its own benefits.
-They can be mixed in one project so it is good to know both of them.
+Each of them has its benefits.
+They can be mixed into one project, so it is good to know both of them.

 I prefer VHDL because I find that it gives better control.
 But some tasks are easier to do in Verilog.

 Those languages are not program languages like C or BASIC.
 They are used to describe the schematic.
-The normal project consists from “processes”.
+The typical project consists of “processes”.
 Each process does its job independently from the others.
-Processes communicate between each other by “signals”, just like normal electronic components do.
-Usually, all processes are syncronised by clock signals.
+Processes communicate with each other by “signals”, just like typical electronic components do.
+Usually, all operations are synchronised by clock signals.

-There should be the same considerations in FPGA design like in usual digital electronic design.
-For instance, signal timing should be considered to avoid “signal racing” exactly like in traditional design.
-Even basic FPGA are good enough to use 50MHz or even 100MHz clocks.
+FPGA design should have the same considerations as in usual digital electronic design.
+For instance, signal timing should be considered to avoid “signal racing”, as in traditional design.
+Even basic FPGAs are good enough to use 50MHz or even 100MHz clocks.
 More than enough for any retro computer!

-To create and debug devices on FPGA it is essential to have a good development board with a chip that is going to be used in a project.
-There are several manufactures of FPGAs, but the most popular are Altera and Xilinx.
-I use Altera for my projects just because I have Altera dev. board.
+To create and debug devices on FPGA, it is essential to have a good development board with a chip that will be used in a project.
+There are several manufacturers of FPGAs, but the most popular are Altera and Xilinx.
+I use Altera for my projects because I have an Altera development board.
 The main principles are the same, so it is relatively easy to switch between those brands.

-To program Altera devices there is a free version of software called “Quartus”.
-It can be downloaded from Altera site.
-I use Terasic DE1 dev. board with Altera Cyclone II chip on it.
+There is a free version of the software called “Quartus” to program Altera devices.
+It can be downloaded from the Altera site.
+I use a Terasic DE1 development board with an Altera Cyclone II chip.

 This board is almost perfect for hobby projects.
 Check it out: